 Store the meatballs in the refrigerator for up to 3 days

-Meatballs are a typical dish of Italian cuisine, highly appreciated for their unique flavor and softness.
-They are perfect to serve as an appetizer or main course.
+The meatballs are a typical dish of Italian cuisine, very appreciated for their unique flavor and tenderness.
+They are perfect to serve as an appetizer or main dish.